Ronchy2000/Multi-agent-RL/MADDPG_Continous/README_EN.md

 # For example:
 pip3 install torch torchvision torchaudio

+# 4. 2025.4.26 update: Install PettingZoo 1.25.0 version, the official PyPI repository has been updated to 1.25.0, with the same content as 1.24.4.
+MPE has been separated from PettingZoo, **warnings can be ignored**, see MPE2 for details: https://github.com/Farama-Foundation/MPE2
+pip install pettingzoo==1.25.0

-# 4. Install PettingZoo 1.24.4
+# ~~4.
+Install PettingZoo 1.24.4~~
-# Important: This project requires PettingZoo 1.24.4, but the official PyPI repository only offers version 1.24.3
+# ~~Important: This project requires PettingZoo 1.24.4, but the official PyPI repository only offers version 1.24.3~~
-# You must install from GitHub source to get version 1.24.4 using:
+# ~~You must install from GitHub source to get version 1.24.4 using:~~
-pip install "pettingzoo[mpe] @ git+https://github.com/Farama-Foundation/PettingZoo.git"
+# ~~pip install "pettingzoo[mpe] @ git+https://github.com/Farama-Foundation/PettingZoo.git"~~
+# ~~Or, you can directly run the provided installation script:~~
+# ~~python utils/setupPettingzoo.py~~

-# Alternatively, you can use the provided installation script:
+# Alternatively, you can use the provided installation script to install PettingZoo 1.25.0:
 python utils/setupPettingzoo.py
 ```